Unit VII. Presence

 It is embodied being, the actual individuation of your soul, the personal

-essence and the essential self which is beyond this life and never
+and the essential self which is beyond this life and never changes.

-changes.
-Essential self is the”I” without an “am,” the true self,
+Essential self is the”I” without an “am,” the true self, inner God, Holy

-inner God, Holy Spirit beyond time, space and dualism.
-This “I” has
+Spirit beyond time, space and dualism.
+This “I” has the potential

-the potential for experience, the capacity for embodiment and the ability
+for experience, the capacity for embodiment and the ability to choose.

-to choose.
-So we can say that the personal essence is the form that
+So we can say that the personal essence is the form that the essential self

-However, presence gets covered up by development of the false personality
+presence gets covered up by development of the false personality or ego that

-or ego that creates a separate identity for itself.
-So we must dis-identify
+creates a separate identity for itself.
+So we must dis-identify with

-with the ego and personality in order to resurrect presence.
-We will
+the ego and personality in order to resurrect presence.
+We will take

 Chogyal Namkhai Norbu (1996) is a Dzogchen (Buddhist) teacher.